 HSE advice on managing mental health in the workplace

 The Health and Safety Executive advises that, after a first aid needs assessment, an organisation may find it beneficial to have personnel trained to identify, understand and support someone experiencing mental health issues.
 HSE mental health recommendations help manage mental health in the workplace.

 They suggest that organisations should consider providing first aid training courses covering mental health to managers or appointed first aiders within the company so that there is someone there in the workplace who can recognise the warning signs of mental ill-health and be there to help employees who may be suffering.

 The HSE state that one in four people in the UK will have a mental health problem at some point.
 Many employees feel a level of stress in the workplace due to pressure to perform and heavy workloads.
-Poor management of stress in the long term often leads to prolonged absences and more formalised mental health issues such as anxiety, depression and mental breakdowns.
-Mental Health
+In the long term, poor management of stress often leads to prolonged absences and more formalised mental health issues in the workplace such as anxiety, depression, and mental breakdowns.

 The cost of mental ill health in the UK

 It is estimated that mental ill-health costs the UK about £99 billion per year.
 Mental illness including stress, anxiety, and depression made up 44% of all illnesses recorded in UK workplaces in the years 2017-18.
 The Mental Health Foundation reported that 91 million working days are lost a year through mental health illness.
 It is not just the cost of absences that impact on a business but the cost of lost productivity from someone who is suffering mental health issues.
 If someone is suffering the chances are, they are going to be less likely to perform work tasks, and it increases the likelihood of them making costly mistakes.
 It is reported that mental health costs UK organisations £25 billion a year in lost productivity.
 There is strong evidence that good wellbeing at work increases productivity by as much as 12%.